rudolf61/SimpleRouter/README.md

 ```
 When a requests comes in for /info, then the request will be delegated to method reference info (it should be possible to build a Controller class using annotations, like this is done with JAX-RS.
 But I keep it as simple as possible).

 The second route looks different.
 It contains a regex expression.
 A regex expression is enclosed within braces.
 It consists of two parts, a name and a type identifier.
-The type identifier can be int of string.
+The type identifier can be int or string.

 The class WebRouting uses two route definitions.
 One is used for plain-vanilla paths - `RouteStringKey` -, the other one parses the path in order to extract data that is needed for the delegated method - `RoutePatternKey` -.